 To err is human; to forgive, divine, according to Alexander Pope.
 But if the English poet was a CIO or CISO for a hospital today, he’d be sorely tested by any employee who falls victim to a phishing attack.
 Regulations require employee training to prevent phishing attacks, as well as sanction policies for employees who ignore their training, but they continue.
 According to a HIMSS Analytics 2017 study, email phishing is the most common method to conduct a healthcare cybersecurity attack, with 78 percent of providers reporting a ransomware or malware attack in the last 12 months.
 A recent IBM security report found that although healthcare ranks as the 5th most hacked industry, with just 29 percent of incidents involving outsiders, close to half of the incidents that did occur were “inadvertent actors”.
 Most of us call them employees.

-Guidelines to Mitigate Human Error
+How to Overcome Human Error in Cybersecurity

 Healthcare is taking steps to address the role of human error, including beefed up security awareness training for all employees.
 But high turnover, together with a shift-based, 24/7 workforce, make it difficult to achieve system-wide alignment on security policy.
 Here are a few guidelines to help reduce vulnerabilities and mitigate the impact of human error.